 As part of a national commitment between Rail Service Providers; since November 2020 TfW have delivered a standard procedure for communicating any passenger assistance across the UK.
 Formally ensuring that the correct information is communicated from the boarding to the alighting station; giving passengers confidence that they will receive the required assistance at all stages of their journey.

-Within this protocol where suitably staffed every station will have a passenger assistance telephone number with employees responsible for receiving and managing the calls.
+Within this protocol, where suitably staffed, every station will have a passenger assistance telephone number with employees responsible for receiving and managing the calls.
 Where this is not possible due to the station being unstaffed or only staffed by a single individual tasked with ticket office duties our control room will act as the number and direct calls as appropriate.

 Handover Process